wsargent/docker-cheat-sheet/README.md

 * [A Docker Dev Environment in 24 Hours!](http://blog.relateiq.com/a-docker-dev-environment-in-24-hours-part-2-of-2/)
 * [Building a Development Environment With Docker](http://tersesystems.com/2013/11/20/building-a-development-environment-with-docker/)
 * [Discourse in a Docker Container](http://samsaffron.com/archive/2013/11/07/discourse-in-a-docker-container)

+## Security

+If you are in the `docker` group, you effectively [have root access](http://reventlov.com/advisories/using-the-docker-command-to-root-the-host).

+Likewise, if you expose the docker unix socket to a container, you are giving the container [root access to the host](https://www.lvh.io/posts/dont-expose-the-docker-socket-not-even-to-a-container.html).

+Docker image ids are [sensitive information](https://medium.com/@quayio/your-docker-image-ids-are-secrets-and-its-time-you-treated-them-that-way-f55e9f14c1a4) and should not be exposed to the outside world.
+Treat them like passwords.

 ## Layers